Women's Guide to Sexuality During & After Cancer Treatment

 There are a few factors that determine if sexual activity is safe during treatment.

 - In general, sexual activity is fine during treatment as interest, energy and comfort levels allow.
-While women may not feel up to sexual intimacy after surgeries or during chemo and radiation; hugging, holding hands and massages may feel good and be comforting.
+Women may not feel up to sexual intimacy after surgeries or during chemo and radiation.
+Hugging, holding hands and massages may feel good and be comforting.

 - If you had surgery involving the pelvic area (gynecologic cancers, colorectal and anal cancers), you may need to allow extra time for healing before having sex that involves vaginal or rectal penetration (with penis, fingers, toys, vibrators or dilators).
 If you are being treated for an oral cancer, use caution during oral sex.

 - If you have a low white blood cell count or low platelet count (concern arises with platelets below 50,000), you will need to refrain from any sexual activity that involves vaginal or anal penetration.
 This is because there is an increased risk of infection or bleeding when your counts are low.

 - There are certain chemotherapies that caution you about becoming pregnant while on treatment and for a specific about of time after treatment is done.
 See the package insert for your chemotherapy or ask your pharmacist for this information.